-Note - The carrying value of financial assets pledged against secured loans is : (a) Trade receivables -₹ 140.14 million, (b) Cash and cash equivalents - ₹ 208.37 million, (c) Property, plant and equipment -₹ 49.28 million and (d) Investment property - ₹ 16,861.48 million (e) Other deposits with banks - ₹ 100.45.
+Note - The carrying value of financial assets pledged against secured loans is: (a) Trade receivables -₹ 140.14 million, (b) Cash and cash equivalents - ₹ 208.37 million, (c) Property, plant and equipment -₹ 49.28 million and (d) Investment property - ₹ 16,861.48 million (e) Other deposits with banks - ₹ 100.45.

-(iv) HDFC Limited (balance as at 31 March 2024 : ₹ 14,676.82 million)
+(iv) HDFC Limited (balance as at 31 March 2024: ₹ 14,676.82 million)

-Nature of Loan Security Terms of repayment Lease Rental Discounting-I Interest @ REPO (+) spread (Term : 15 Years) The term loan is secured by hypothecation of movable assets, mortgage on immovable Principle repayment (Lease Rental Discounting facility-I) : Upon completion of 24 months from the first drawdown date, the LRD (Lease Rental Discounting) Lease Rental Discounting-Il Interest @ REPO (+) spread (Term : 140 months) properties, charge on bank accounts and insurance policies and Customer Contracts in facility shall be repaid in 156 monthly instalments comprising of principal repayment and interest payment at the applicable interest rate. () relation to Rental Premises & pledge/NDU of 51% of share capital of the SDPL Noida on fully diluted basis.
-Principle repayment (Lease Rental Discounting facility-II): Upon completion of 24 months from the first drawdown date, the facility shall be repaid in 116 monthly instalments comprising of principal repayment and interest payment at the applicable interest rate.
+Nature of Loan Security Terms of repayment Lease Rental Discounting-I Interest @ REPO (+) spread (Term : 15 Years) The term loan is secured by hypothecation of movable assets, mortgage on immovable properties, charge on bank accounts and insurance policies and Customer Contracts in relation to Rental Premises & pledge/NDU of 51% of share capital of the SDPL Noida on fully Principle repayment (Lease Rental Discounting facility-I): Upon completion of 24 months from the first drawdown date, the LRD (Lease Rental Discounting) Lease Rental Discounting-II Interest @ REPO (+) spread (Term: 140 months) accounts and insurance policies and Customer Contracts in facility shall be repaid in 156 monthly instalments comprising of principal repayment and interest payment at the applicable interest rate.
+(10.11.11) relation to Rental Premises & pledge/NDU of 51% of share Principle repayment (Lease Rental Discounting facility-II): Upon completion of 24 months from the first drawdown date, the facility shall be repaid in 116 monthly instalments comprising of principal repayment and interest payment at the applicable interest rate.
 Interest payment: At the applicable rate of interest on the outstanding principle of LRD facility will be paid monthly on each interest payment date of the LRD facility from the date of first disbursement till commencement of monthly instalments.